KeithDHedger/XDecorations/README.md

 Please see the INSTALL file for basic usage and the documented .rc config file.

-Got to my webpage to see some short movies of XDecorations in action with config files.
+Go to my webpage to see some short movies of XDecorations in action with config files.

+To run without installing set the -data otions like so (presuming you are in the main XDecorations folder):

+XDecorations/app/xdecorations -data XDecorations/resources/pixmaps/

+XDecorations usually runs below other windows but if you want it on top use the -ontop option.

 ![alt text](screenshots/screenhalloween.jpg)
 ![alt text](screenshots/screenxmas2.jpg)